-Emily Canova is in her first year as the assistant athletic director for special projects, as she was promoted into the position in June 2014.
+Emily Canova is in her second year as the assistant athletic director for special projects, as she was promoted into the position in June 2014.
+She has played a key role in the construction of CU's new Champions Center, serving as the liaison with Populous (the architects), particularly in the area of interior design.